updated

 Description

-We are always busy, and usually booked up a few months ahead.
-We never take volunteers without precise start and end dates, although we are open to arriving earlier or staying longer because we understand travel in the Caribbean is not easy.
-We mostly do not take volunteers for less than three weeks although it's always worth asking if you are in the area and want to visit, as we sometimes have cancellations, so please do contact us with your plans to see if we can fit you in.
-We are currently looking for volunteers for 2025.
+We mostly do not take volunteers for less than three weeks although it's always worth asking if you are in the area and want to visit Barbuda as we sometimes have cancellations, so please do contact us to see if we can fit you in.
+We don't take volunteers for periods longer than three months.
+We also need you to tell us about your skills/experience so we can make a provisional plan of work for your stay which will be finalised when you get here.

 • Types of help and learning opportunities